-Monetary policy affects consumption and inflation, as in the standard models with nominal rigidities, but in our model it also alters borrowing incentives for the government and therefore default risk.
+Monetary policy affects consumption and inflation, as standard, but in our model it also alters borrowing incentives for the government and therefore default risk.
 Default risk is reduced with tight monetary policy because monetary distortions act as additional costs on government borrowing.
 Our integrated NK-Default framework can rationalize the inflation event paths found in the data and sheds light on the sources of elevated inflation.
 Through counterfactual experiments, we determine that default risk accounts for about 45% of the increased inflation.

 Our small open economy model consists of households, firms, a monetary authority, and a government that borrows internationally.
 Households value the consumption of foreign and domestic final goods.
-They supply labor to firms that produce varieties of domestic intermediate goods and set their prices under monopolistic competition.
+Consumption is determined through an intertemporal condition that responds to domestic interest rates, set by monetary policy, and sovereign default risk, which changes expectations of future consumption.
+Households supply labor to firms that produce varieties of domestic intermediate goods and set their prices under monopolistic competition.
 The intermediate goods firms are subject to productivity shocks and face frictions in setting their prices, in the tradition of Rotemberg (1982).
 Final domestic goods firms are competitive and use intermediate goods varieties to produce domestic output, which is consumed by domestic households and exported to the rest of the world.
-The monetary authority sets a local currency, nominal interest rate, using an interest rate rule to target domestic inflation, subject to monetary policy shocks.
-As in standard New Keynesian models, the interaction between rule-based monetary policy and firms' pricing frictions generates monetary distortions which consist of deviations of inflation from target, and inefficient levels of production, which we label as monetary wedges.
+The monetary authority sets a local currency, nominal interest rate, using an interest rate rule subject to monetary policy shocks.
+Our baseline monetary rule targets inflation deviations from target, but we also consider alternative rules.
+As in standard New Keynesian models, the interaction of monetary policy and firms' pricing frictions generates monetary distortions which consist of deviations of inflation from target and inefficient levels of production, which we label as monetary wedges.

-The government borrows internationally by issuing long-term bonds denominated in foreign currency and transfers the proceeds from these operations to domestic households.
+The government borrows internationally by issuing defaultable long-term bonds denominated in foreign currency, and transfers the proceeds from these operations to households.
+Default leads to a reduction in productivity and temporary exclusion from financial markets.
 The focus on foreign currency debt allows us to abstract from the better-understood fiscal-monetary interaction whereby inflation can reduce the real value of local currency debt.
-The government, nevertheless, lacks commitment to repay its debt and can choose to default.
-Default is associated with a decline in productivity, which reduces consumption and production and increases inflation.3 The price of bonds compensates riskneutral lenders for time-varying default risk, which affects allocations.
-As is standard, the market price of long-term defaultable debt reflects debt dilution, the negative impact on legacy lenders' repayment prospects from subsequent new issuances.
+The price of bonds compensates risk-neutral lenders for time-varying default risk.
+Default risk is a crucial fiscal outcome that affects real and monetary variables.